rsksmart/devportal-1.0/kb/tokenbridge-troubleshooting.md

 **When:** always

-**Answer:**  The list is stored in local cache, so it’s not shared across devices, and its erased if you clear your browser cookies and temporary files.
-You can be sure than if the transaction is mined the tokens will cross no matter what the list says.
-If this is not the reason why it is not there please let us know in the #tokenbridge channel on RSK Open slack (go to [Open Slack Community](https://developers.rsk.co/slack) to join).
+**Answer:**  The list is stored in the local cache, so it’s not shared across devices, and it's erased if you clear your browser cookies and temporary files.
+You can be sure that if the transaction is mined the tokens will cross no matter what the list says.
+If this is not the reason why it is not there please let us know in the `#tokenbridge` channel on RSK Open slack (go to [Open Slack Community](https://developers.rsk.co/slack) to join).

 13 - **I used the Sovryn Token Bridge**